Convert MD to PDF

 Total project cost: **$45,000**

-Output PDF file (project-proposal.pdf) - client-ready document:
+Output PDF file (proposal.pdf):

-Professional PDF with:
+Client-ready PDF proposal with:

 - Executive summary with styled headers

-- Bullet lists with professional formatting
+- Bullet lists with clean formatting

 - Table with borders and aligned columns

-- Bold text for emphasis ($45,000)
+- Bold emphasis on budget figure ($45,000)

 - Consistent margins and line spacing